NotMatque/Heat-transfer-sim/README.md

 **First version** of this program was made during college course "_Finite element method_" at _AGH University of Krakow_.

-Since then, Since then, I have worked on it independently, driven by my fascination with finite element analysis, and I have come to see it as a neat little passion project 🌻 of mine.
+Since then, I have worked on it independently, driven by my fascination with finite element analysis, and I have come to see it as a neat little passion project 🌻 of mine.